macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Battery: Miss a note and lose a life.
 If you run out of lives, you fail the song.

+Some themes have 4 LIVES, that is Same as Battery + 4 lives, and RISKY, replacing to the Battery option.

 # Bar Drain

 Normal: Self explanatory